ignite/cli/docs/docs/07-cli.md

 **Synopsis**

 The build command compiles the source code of the project into a binary and installs the binary in the $(go env GOPATH)/bin directory.

 You can customize the output directory for the binary using a flag:

   ignite chain build --output dist

 To compile the binary Ignite first compiles protocol buffer (proto) files into Go source code.
 Proto files contain required type and services definitions.
 If you're using another program to compile proto files, you can use a flag to tell Ignite to skip the proto compilation step:

   ignite chain build --skip-proto

 Afterwards, Ignite install dependencies specified in the go.mod file.
 By default Ignite doesn't check that dependencies of the main module stored in the module cache have not been modified since they were downloaded.
 To enforce dependency checking (essentially, running "go mod verify") use a flag:

   ignite chain build --check-dependencies

 Next, Ignite identifies the "main" package of the project.
 By default the "main" package is located in "cmd/{app}d" directory, where "{app}" is the name of the scaffolded project and "d" stands for daemon.
-If your project contains more than one "main" package, specify the path to the one that Ignite should compile in config.yml:
+If your your project contains more than one "main" package, specify the path to the one that Ignite should compile in config.yml:

 build:
   main: custom/path/to/main

 By default the binary name will match the top-level module name (specified in go.mod) with a suffix "d".
 This can be customized in config.yml:

 build:
   binary: mychaind

 You can also specify custom linker flags:

 build:
+  ldflags:
-ldflags: - "-X main.Version=development" - "-X main.Date=01/05/2022T19:54"
+    - "-X main.Version=development"
+    - "-X main.Date=01/05/2022T19:54"

 To build binaries for a release, use the --release flag.
 The binaries for one or more specified release targets are built in a "release/" directory in the